sabeelmansuri/Epigenomics/README.md

 The tool will then output information about methylation-rich sites, relative methylation level, and more (shown below).

 <img src="/assets/WGBS.jpg"/>
-Summary of various data outputs by EPIC TABSAT (click above for clearer image).
-Note in particular 1) the lollipop plot that shows % methylation arranged according to samples' accurate chromosomal coordinates and 2) the patternmap showing methylation significance by sample.
+<i><b>Figure</b> Summary of various data outputs by EPIC TABSAT (click above for clearer image).
+Note in particular 1) the lollipop plot that shows % methylation arranged according to samples' accurate chromosomal coordinates and 2) the patternmap showing methylation significance by sample.</i>

 ### II.
 HELP Assay
 #### Overview